mlaystrom/MarlaPortfolio/README.md

 # Marla Laystrom | Portfolio

-Thank you for stopping by!
-My name is Marla Laystrom and I am a software developer!
+Welcome to my portfolio!
+My name is Marla Laystrom and I am a Junior Software Developer.

-My Portfolio shares information about me, my projects, etc.
+This portfolio provides information about me, my projects, and how to reach me.

----

-## Technologies
+## Technologies & Tools

-Included below are the technologies I used in order to create this project:
+Project was created using:

+- HTML
+- CSS
-- Item 1
+- Bootstrap
-- Item 2
+- Git
-- Item 3
+- GitHub
+- Visual Studio Code